The 4th Trimester: What It Is, Plus 17 Tips For Surviving It

 - Removing pillows, crib bumpers, blankets, and toys from the crib

-- Sharing your room but not your bed
+- Sharing your room but not your bed with a bedside sleeper

 - Putting your baby to sleep on their back